astharane03/astharane03/README.md

 # Hi, I'm Astha 👋

-Backend engineer focused on distributed systems, event-driven architecture, and cloud-native infrastructure.
-I like understanding why systems fail and building them so they don't.
+Backend engineer passionate about distributed systems, event-driven architectures, and cloud-native infrastructure.

+I enjoy building systems that are scalable, reliable, and resilient—from Kafka-driven microservices and event-sourced platforms to rate limiters, databases, and trading systems.
+I'm particularly interested in understanding why systems fail, how they recover, and the engineering trade-offs behind large-scale software.

 Graduated from **IIT Guwahati** with a B.Tech in Mathematics and Computing (2025).